nginxinc/nginx-amplify-doc/amplify-guide.md

 <!-- section:2 -->

-## How Amplify Agent Works
+## How NGINX Amplify Agent Works

 NGINX Amplify Agent is a compact application written in Python.
-Its role is to collect various metrics and metadata and export them to the main system for visualization.
+Its role is to collect various metrics and metadata and export them to the backend for visualization.

-You will need to install Amplify Agent on all hosts that you have to monitor.
+You will need to install the Amplify Agent on all hosts that you have to monitor.

-Upon proper installation, the agent will automatically start to report metrics, and you should see the real-time metrics data in the Amplify web interface in about a minute or so.
-It takes a few more minutes for the graphs to appear in the [Preview](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#preview) pane.
+Upon proper installation, the agent will automatically start to report metrics, and you should see the real-time metrics data in the NGINX Amplify web interface in about a minute or so.
+It takes a few more minutes for the predefined graphs to appear on the [Graphs](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#graphs) page.

-Amplify Agent collects metrics and sends them to the Amplify backend on a "per-object" basis.
-Internally, each distinct type of a monitored entity is seen as a unique data object.
+NGINX Amplify Agent collects metrics and sends them to the Amplify backend on a "per-object" basis.

 Currently there are the following object types: